dsu-arl/event-cybher2025-dojo/python/if-statements/DESCRIPTION.md

 print("Total: {}".format(amount-discount))
 ```

-#### Challenge:
+## Challenge Steps
-Use python to determine which number is greater than another number. *Remember that if an if statement doesn't evaluate to True, then the inside code doesn't run!*
+Use python to determine which of two numbers is larger. *Remember that if an if statement doesn't evaluate to True, then the inside code doesn't run!*

 1. Create a new file with the file extension `.py`
 2. Write python code to accept two integers (x, y) from user input
-2. Write python code that prints out which number is larger, using `if` statements.
+2. Write python code that prints out which number is larger, using `if` statements (you'll need 2!)
+3. Test your code with `python yourFile.py`
+4. Verify your solution with `/challenge/verify yourFile.py`

 ```bash
 # Example Running of the program
 python yourScript.py